astropy/astropy/docs/stats/lombscargle.rst

        ApJ 1:263 pp. 835-853 (1982)
 ..
 [3] Press W.H. and Rybicki, G.B, *Fast algorithm for spectral analysis
        of unevenly sampled data*.
 ApJ 1:338, p.
 277 (1989)
 ..
+[4] Vanderplas, J., Connolly, A. Ivezic, Z. & Gray, A. *Introduction to
+       astroML: Machine learning for astrophysics*.
+Proceedings of the Conference on Intelligent Data Understanding (2012)
+..
+[5]  Vanderplas, J., Connolly, A. Ivezic, Z. & Gray, A. *Statistics,
+	Data Mining and Machine Learning in Astronomy*.
+Princeton Press (2014)}
-[4] VanderPlas, J. *Gatspy: General Tools for Astronomical Time Series
+..
+[6] VanderPlas, J. *Gatspy: General Tools for Astronomical Time Series
        in Python* (2015) http://dx.doi.org/10.5281/zenodo.14833
 ..
-[5] VanderPlas, J. & Ivezic, Z. *Periodograms for Multiband Astronomical
+[7] VanderPlas, J. & Ivezic, Z. *Periodograms for Multiband Astronomical
        Time Series*.
 ApJ 812.1:18 (2015)
 ..
-[6] Palmer, D. *A Fast Chi-squared Technique for Period Search of
+[8] Palmer, D. *A Fast Chi-squared Technique for Period Search of
        Irregularly Sampled Data*.
 ApJ 695.1:496 (2009)
 ..
-[7] Zechmeister, M. and Kurster, M. *The generalised Lomb-Scargle
+[9] Zechmeister, M. and Kurster, M. *The generalised Lomb-Scargle
        periodogram.
 A new formalism for the floating-mean and Keplerian periodograms*, A&A 496, 577-584 (2009)